nralisha-ms/sql_it_support_ticket_analysis/README.md

 ---

 ## Author
-Ash — Data Analytics Graduate focused on SQL, Business Intelligence, and IT Analytics.
+Nur Alisha Sukri — Data Analytics Graduate focused on SQL, Business Intelligence, and IT Analytics.